Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-inference.md

 ## Builder-style type inference

-Some functions or parameters of functions in the standard library are annotated with the special [`@BuilderInference`][`kotlin.BuilderInference`] annotation, making call to these functions eligible for the special kind of type inference: **builder-style type inference**.
+Some functions or parameters of functions in the standard library are annotated with the special [`@BuilderInference`][Built-in annotations] annotation, making call to these functions eligible for the special kind of type inference: **builder-style type inference**.
 In order to allow builder-style inference for a function parameter, this parameter must hold the following properties:

 - It must be of an extension-function type;